-- Construction of Nwamitwa Dam on the Groot Letaba River, downstream of the confluence of the Nwanedzi River.
-The dam wall could be 36m high and would then have a gross storage capacity of 144 million m3.
-The optimum size is yet to be determined.
-The catchment area of the proposed Nwamitwa Dam is 1 400 km2 and the Mean Annual Runoff (MAR) is approximately 122,6 million m3 under natural undeveloped conditions.
-With a storage capacity of 144 million m3 the estimated increase in system yield is 47million m3/a after providing for the Reserve - Parts of the R529, D1292 and P43/3 roads will have to be re-aligned to accommodate the dam. - Raising of the Tzaneen Dam could result in increasing the storage from 157,5 million m3 to approximately 203 million m3. - Construction of water treatment works, bulk water pipelines and pump stations from the dam for water supply for domestic to communities in the area.
+- Construction of a dam at the site known as Nwamitwa on the Groot Letaba River, downstream of the confluence of the Nwanedzi River.
+The dam wall could be up to 36 m high and have a gross storage capacity of 144 million m3.
+The catchment area of the proposed dam at the site known as Nwamitwa is up to 1 400 km2 and the Mean Annual Runoff (MAR) is approximately 122,6 million m3 under natural undeveloped conditions.
+The estimated increase in system yield is up to 47 million m3/a after providing for the Reserve. - The R529, D1292 and P43/3 will have to be re-aligned to accommodate the dam. - Raising of the Tzaneen Dam could result in increasing the storage from 157.5 million m3 up to approximately 203 million m3. - Upgrading of the water treatment works, and construction of bulk water pipelines and pump stations from the dam for water supply for domestic to communities in the area.
 Pump stations and reservoirs could each occupy an area of about half a football field. - Borrow areas from which materials required will be sourced. - Construction activities will take approximately 5 years with several construction teams working concurrently in different areas at the proposed dam site and along the pipeline routes. - Residential accommodation for construction staff will be established in the vicinity of the proposed dam or in established towns.
-Housing, internal roads, water and electricity supply, water treatment, solid waste disposal, emergency facilities and recreational amenities will be provided. - The construction cost of the infrastructure components of the project is estimated in excess of R1 100 million at 2007 prices. - Construction sites will include offices, internal roads, water and electricity supply, waste water treatment, solid waste disposal, emergency facilities, areas for the handling of hazardous substances, workshops, wash bays, areas for the safe storage of fuel and explosives and communication infrastructure.
+Housing, internal roads, water and electricity supply, water treatment, solid waste disposal, emergency facilities and recreational amenities will be provided. - The construction cost of the infrastructure components of the project is estimated in excess of R1 100 million at 2007 prices. - Construction sites will include offices, internal roads, water and electricity supply, waste water treatment, solid waste disposal, emergency facilities, areas for the handling of hazardous substances, workshops, washbays, areas for the safe storage or explosives and communication infrastructure.